preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 Two things will happen when a user follows a site:

-+ The site may be available as a quick link in the "Following" tab in the My Teams block, if such a tab is set up.
++ The site may be available as a quick link in the "Following" tab in the My teams block, if such a tab is set up.
 + Any conversations in the user feed on the site will be available in the user feed on the start page.

-If there is a Yammer Group and/or Facebook Workplave or Teams Group connected to a site, it is indicated by an icon.
-You can click the icon to go to the Yammer Group, Facebook Workplace or Teams Group.
+If there is a Yammer group and/or Facebook Workplave or Teams group connected to a site, it is indicated by an icon.
+You can click the icon to go to the Yammer group, Facebook Workplace or Teams group.

-In the image above you can see the Teams Group icon.
+In the image above you can see the Teams group icon.
 Here's an older example of a list with four facebook icons and one Yammer icon:

 .. image:: teamwork-navigation-icons.png